Charles Hughes (football manager): Coaching

-Hughes began his coaching career with the England national amateur football team and Great Britain and Northern Ireland Olympic football team between 1964–74 winning 48 matches out of 77.
+Hughes began his coaching career with the England national amateur football team and Great Britain and Northern Ireland Olympic football team between 1964 and 1974 winning 48 matches out of 77.
 He began football coaching in 1964 by being assistant coach to Allen Wade, and used the experience he gained from studying for a degree in physical education at Loughborough University.
 Hughes would later become the Director of Coaching for The Football Association and publish his book, The Winning Formula, which would be the basis of how English football would be played and coached for several decades.

 Tactics

 Hughes presented his ideas in the magazine Match Analysis and concluded most goals were scored from three passes or fewer, therefore it was important to get the ball quickly forward as soon as possible.
 He based this analysis on over one hundred games at all levels, including games involving Liverpool and the Brazil national team, as well as many England youth games.
 His ideals were developed from those previously developed by World War II Wing Commander Charles Reep.
 From his statistical analysis, Hughes emphasised the importance of particular areas of the field from where goals were most often scored.
-He called these areas the 'POMO' – Positions Of Maximum Opportunity – and asserted that players would score if the ball was played into the 'POMO' enough times.
+He called these areas the 'POMO' – Positions of Maximum Opportunity – and said that players would score if the ball was played into the 'POMO' enough times.
 He stressed the importance of set plays and crosses into the penalty area.